FVV fuel studies on eFuels to the point

 • A mix of greenhouse gas (GHG)-neutral energy sources and corresponding vehicle propulsion systems can significantly accelerate the transition to GHG neutrality of the road transport sector in Europe.
 If policymakers create the right legal framework today (2023), we could already be driving GHG-neutral cars by 2040 with an ideal technology mix!

 • The key to minimizing GHG emissions is to phase out fossil fuels as quickly as possible.
-This can only be achieved if Europe introduces sustainable eFuels on a large scale, making it possible to operate the existing fleet in a climate-neutral manner.
+This will only be possible if Europe introduces sustainable eFuels on a large scale, which will make it possible to operate the existing fleet sustainably.
 Despite the long lead times and planning horizons for building the necessary synthesis plants, eFuels can significantly accelerate GHG reductions.
 If policymakers create the right legal framework today, we would be able to run around 17 percent of the entire European vehicle fleet on eFuels as early as 2030, and this figure would rise to 77 percent by 2035.

 • Many single-technology scenarios cannot achieve GHG neutrality at all by 2050.
 For example, a maximum defossilization rate of only 76 percent is possible by 2050 with battery electric vehicles alone.
-This means that only 76 percent of vehicles can be powered by green electricity; the rest are still on the road using fossil fuels and emit a corresponding amount of GHG (CO2).
+This means that only 76 percent of vehicles can be powered by green electricity, the rest are still powered by fossil fuels and emit correspondingly high levels of CO2.

 • With an electric vehicle-only scenario, 39 percent more GHGs are cumulatively emitted by 2050 than with an optimal technology mix (which is more than is emitted in all of Germany within five years).
 If there were no bottlenecks in cobalt supply and the power grid, a 100 percent defossilization rate by 2050 would theoretically be possible with electric vehicles alone – but then still with 28 percent more GHG emissions than necessary and with 27 percent higher costs compared to an optimal technology mix.